GoIntegro/node-jsonapi-serializer/README.md

 - **type**: The type of the entity to serialize
 - **attributes**: An array of camelCase strings with the attribute names
-- **relationships**: An object with camelCase key props with function values that resolves to related serializerConfig entity
+- **relationships**: An object with camelCase key props with function values that resolves to an object with config key related to another serializerConfig entity and relationship options
+- **canBeIncluded**: (optional boolean default:true) allows resource to be appended to included results

 ## Examples